-University Police are on duty 24 hours a day, 365 days a year and are in constant communication with Campus Dispatch (NACSA) for central dispatch of all police non-emergency and service related calls.
-The department is also in primary contact with the Lancaster County wide police 911 dispatch network, County 911 is the patrol officers primary frequency with campus dispatch as the secondary frequency.
-All reports of criminal activity coming to the University Police are investigated and coordinated with appropriate area law enforcement agencies as needed.
-All criminal prosecutions for offenses taking place on the campus of Millersville University are initiated by the University Police.
+are in constant communication with Campus Dispatch (NACSA) for central dispatch of all police non-emergency and service related calls.
+The department is also in primary contact with the Lancaster County wide police 911 dispatch network, County 911 is the patrol Millersville University has established a Behavioral Intervention Team officers primary frequency with campus dispatch as the secondary (BIT@MU) to assist in addressing situations where students, faculty or frequency.
+All reports of criminal activity coming to the University Police staff are displaying disruptive or threatening behaviors that potentially are investigated and coordinated with appropriate area law enforcement impede their own or others' ability to function successfully or safely.
+The agencies as needed.
+All criminal prosecutions for offenses taking place process is designed to help identify persons whose behaviors potentially on the campus of Millersville University are initiated by the University endanger their own or others' health and safety.
+Police.